-Cook pastrami in its bag according to your butcher’s instructions (about 2 hours in a 350°F / 180°C oven).
+Cook pastrami in its bag according to your butcher’s instructions (about two hours in a 350 degrees Fahrenheit / 180 degrees Celsius oven).
 Allow to cool, then slice.

 To make sauce, heat olive oil in a frying pan over low heat.
 Add onion and sauté until golden.
 Add remaining ingredients and let simmer for about five minutes.
 Pour over sliced roast when ready to serve.